nick-cjyx9/nick-cjyx9/README.md

 - 🧑‍🎓I'm an undergraduate senior high student from 🇨🇳
 - 📧E-mail: i@nickchen.top
 - ❓Ask me anything at [Discussions](https://github.com/nick-cjyx9/nick-cjyx9/discussions)
-- ⛹️‍♂️I'm still on the way,wishing to be a master.
+- ⛹️‍♂️I'm still on the way, wishing to be a master.
-- 🤜I'm currently working on web developing.
+- 🤜I'm currently working on School final exam.

 ## Info